zephyrproject-rtos/trusted-firmware-m/docs/platform/lairdconnectivity/bl5340_dvk_cpuapp/README.rst

 .. code-block:: console

-   nrfjprog --eraseall -f nrf53
+   nrfutil device erase --all -x-family nrf53

 * Flash the BL2 and the TF-M image binaries from the sample folder of your choice:

 .. code-block:: console

-   nrfjprog --program <sample folder>/install/outputs/LAIRDCONNECTIVITY/BL5340_DVK_CPUAPP/bl2.hex -f nrf53 --sectorerase nrfjprog --program <sample folder>/install/outputs/LAIRDCONNECTIVITY/BL5340_DVK_CPUAPP/tfm_s_ns_signed.hex -f nrf53 --sectorerase
+   nrfutil device program --x-family nrf53 --firmware <sample folder>/install/outputs/LAIRDCONNECTIVITY/BL5340_DVK_CPUAPP/bl2.hex --options chip_erase_mode=ERASE_RANGES_TOUCHED_BY_FIRMWARE nrfutil device program --x-family nrf53 --firmware <sample folder>/install/outputs/LAIRDCONNECTIVITY/BL5340_DVK_CPUAPP/tfm_s_ns_signed.hex --options chip_erase_mode=ERASE_RANGES_TOUCHED_BY_FIRMWARE

 * Reset and start TF-M:

 .. code-block:: console

-   nrfjprog --reset -f nrf53
+   nrfutil device reset --x-family nrf53

 Flashing the BL5340 DVK (Secondary slot in QSPI, with BL2)
 **********************************************************

-To program the flash with a compiled TF-M image (i.e. S, NS or both) after having followed the instructions to install the Segger J-Link Software and the nRF Command-Line Tools to the secondary , follow the steps below:
+To program the flash with a compiled TF-M image (i.e. S, NS or both) after having followed the instructions to install the Segger J-Link Software and the nRF Util to the secondary , follow the steps below:

 Generate Intel hex files from the output binary (bin) files as follows: